deviL0206/Leetcode-solutions/README.md

 # Leetcode-solutions
-Contains solutions and descriptions for all leetcode questions
+Contains solutions and descriptions of leetcode questions